xyproto/orbiton/README.md

 ## Known bugs

-* Find and GoTo line may jump to the wrong locations.
+* Lines longer than the terminal width are not handled gracefully.
+* Jumping to a line number after the length of the file may cause odd cursor behavior.

 ## Spinner